-Trust employs significantly more female staff (86%) than men (14%), and female employees are represented as the majority across most areas of our organisation.
+Trust employs significantly more female staff (85%) than men (15%), and female employees are represented as the majority across most areas of our organisation.

-The pay gap is driven by the high proportion our employees being employed in front line care and support roles, which is generally a lower paid sector, with the majority of these employees being female and hence adversely impacting the overall gender pay gap.
+The pay gap is driven by the high proportion our employees being employed in front line care and support roles, which is generally a lower paid sector, with the majority of these employees being female and hence adversely impacting the mean gender pay gap.

 The Trust Board and senior management welcome the transparent approach to assessing pay differences between male and female employees.
-We are committed to understanding further the reasons for the gender pay gap within the organisation.
-We will continue to investigate ways in which we can meaningfully address the gap going forward which may include lobbying for greater equality for those on the lowest wages in the sector we operate in and doing all in our power to continue to maintain pay differentials for all grades.
+We are committed to understanding further the reasons for the mean gender pay gap within the organisation.
+We will continue to investigate ways in which we can meaningfully address the mean gap going forward which may include lobbying for greater equality for those on the lowest wages in the sector we operate in and actively encouraging more men into the care and support sector.